leesangjun1903/Data-Science-and-ML-Application/Theory/readme.md

 - TPOT: A Tree-Based Pipeline Optimization Tool for Automating Machine Learning
 - The Automatic Statistician
 - Analysis of the AutoML Challenge Series 2015–2018

+## Artificial Intelligence By Example, Denis Rothman
+Chapter 1: Getting Started with Next-Generation Artificial Intelligence through Reinforcement Learning
+Chapter 2: Building a Reward Matrix – Designing Your Datasets
+Chapter 3: Machine Intelligence – Evaluation Functions and Numerical Convergence
+Chapter 4: Optimizing Your Solutions with K-Means Clustering
+Chapter 5: How to Use Decision Trees to Enhance K-Means Clustering
+Chapter 6: Innovating AI with Google Translate
+Chapter 7: Optimizing Blockchains with Naive Bayes
+Chapter 8: Solving the XOR Problem with a Feedforward Neural Network
+Chapter 9: Abstract Image Classification with Convolutional Neural Networks (CNNs)
+Chapter 10: Conceptual Representation Learning
+Chapter 11: Combining Reinforcement Learning and Deep Learning
+Chapter 12: AI and the Internet of Things (IoT)
+Chapter 13: Visualizing Networks with TensorFlow 2.x and TensorBoard
+Chapter 14: Preparing the Input of Chatbots with Restricted Boltzmann Machines (RBMs) and Principal Component Analysis (PCA)
+Chapter 15: Setting Up a Cognitive NLP UI/CUI Chatbot
+Chapter 16: Improving the Emotional Intelligence Deficiencies of Chatbots
+Chapter 17: Genetic Algorithms in Hybrid Neural Networks
+Chapter 18: Neuromorphic Computing
+Chapter 19: Quantum Computing

 ## cs231n, Fei-Fei Li
 Image Classification pipeline